vkerttula/cordova-plugin-saf-mediastore/README.md

 ```typescript
 readFile(uri:string):Promise<ArrayBuffer>
 ```
-Reads a file as a Blob.
+Reads a file as an ArrayBuffer.

 ```typescript
 writeFile(params:{